 Simple interest is commonly used for short-term investments or loans.
-As such, time periods may be in months or even days.
-Students should be encouraged to convert the interest rate per period to a decimal, eg 6% per month = 0.005, which is then used as R in the formula.
+As such, time periods may be given in months or even days.
+Students should be encouraged to convert the interest rate per period to a decimal, eg 6% per annum = 0.005 per month, which is then used as R in the formula.

-It is not intended at this Stage for students to use the formula for compound interest.
+It is not intended at this stage for students to use the formula for compound interest.